31 Simple Ways to Relieve Stress will help you navigate your way out of the stormy seas of your mind and get you back to calm waters.

 Here are the 31 Simple Ways to Relieve Stress:

-Relieve Stress Tip #1 – Connect with nature.
+Simple Ways to Relieve Stress #1 – Connect with nature.

 Go outside and take in your surroundings.
 Put your bare feet on the grass and close your eyes.
 Take deep breaths.
 Close your eyes and look up into the sun.

-Relieve Stress Tip #2 – Create a joy folder.
+Simple Ways to Relieve Stress #2 – Create a joy folder.

 Start a folder filled with inspiring articles and pictures that make you smile.
 Whether this folder is on your phone or in your drawer, it’s your go-to thing whenever you feel stressed.

-One of my favorite things I shared in my cozy living group was a video of Walter, a handicapped Dachshund that got his first set of wheels to help him walk.
+One of my favorite things I shared in my cozy living group was Walter’s video, a handicapped Dachshund that got his first set of wheels to help him walk.

-His owners took him to the beach, and for the first time, he was able to run.
+His owners took him to the beach, and he was able to run for the first time.
 The joy on his face as he raced along the sandy beach was priceless.

 I keep that video in my saved file to watch whenever I need a little boost of happiness.

-Relieve Stress Tip #3 – Coloring outside the lines.
+Simple Ways to Relieve Stress #3 – Coloring outside the lines.

 There’s a reason adult coloring books have become so popular.
 Tap into your creativity, and take 15-20 minutes to create beautiful art.